Glumpkinstudios/Pumpkingotchi/src/assets/ASSETS.md

 Directory "background" contains transformation of "tilemap_packed.png" in tsm format using https://www.mapeditor.org and exported to "background.png".

-The "running_pumpkin_32.aseprite" is created using aseprite software https://www.aseprite.org
+The "running_pumpkin_32.aseprite" and its "skins" are created using aseprite software https://www.aseprite.org.